February 14 – April 14

 Opening reception: February 10, 2 – 5 PM

-David Alekhuogie explores the formal and conceptual history of media technologies and their impact on identity politics today.
-Alekhuogie’s recent work examines the visual poetics underlying the way intersecting cultures consciously and unconsciously assign value to race, and gender and gender in America.
-Trained primarily as a photographer, Alekhuogie takes a multidisciplinary research approach that spans design, textiles, collage, video, photography, and sculpture.
-He received an MFA from Yale University and a BA from The School of the Art institute Of Chicago in 2013.
-Alekhuogie’s work has been exhibited and collected nationally and internationally.
-His work has been published in The New Yorker, The New York Times, Aperture, ArtReview, Time, Vice and The Los Angeles Times.
-He lives and works in Los Angeles.
+Alekhuogie explored the formal and conceptual history of media technologies and their impact on identity politics today.
+His recent work examined the visual poetics underlying the way intersecting cultures consciously and unconsciously assign value to race, and gender in America.
+Trained primarily as a photographer, Alekhuogie took a multidisciplinary research approach that spans textiles, collage, video, photography, and sculpture.